 But the deal proved to be a move too far and too fast for the company and its tenacious CEO.
 After three years of disappointing revenues, accounting surprises and unexpected trading losses at Petersen, Kevin quit his 18-year EMAP career.
 Subsequently, the US magazines were sold for 50% of what he had paid for them.
 Six years later, with digital rivals shaking its foundations, the legendary UK company was broken up and sold.
 End of story.

-He moved on to become chairman of: Hachette Filipacchi UK, Dods business information, and (for a second time) the PPA.
+He moved on to become chairman of: Hachette Filipacchi UK, Dods business information, and (for a second time) what is now the Professional Publishers Association.
 He also became vice-president of the European Magazine Media Association, and a director of IPSO, the UK’s post-hacking media watchdog.
 He channelled his passion for magazines and became an energetic and highly-effective ambassador for publishers when they needed it most.

 He was a life-long – and, of course, passionate – supporter of his home-town football club Leicester City which is now just weeks away from becoming unlikely first-time champion of the English Premier League.

 Kevin will be remembered as a distinctive leader of UK magazines during 30 years of success.
 It’s all different now.

 Kevin Hand, 64, died on 7 April 2016.
 RIP.